seilylook/seilylook.github.io/posts/spark-hierarchy/index.md

 ### Disks

-Each server also has locally attached/mounted storage.
+Each executor also has locally attached/mounted storage.

 - RAM/SSD/NFS Drivers